Britney Spears’ Meltdown Umbrella To Be Auctioned

-Britney Spears’ iconic umbrella that she used to attack a photographer during a meltdown incident in 2007 will be auctioned.
+Britney Spears’ iconic umbrella that she used to attack a photographer during a meltdown incident in 2007 will be auctioned off.

-The Umbrella arguably represents one of the most memorable moments that Britney gave to the rest of the world.
-It will apparently be auctioned to celebrate the 10th anniversary since the incident.
-The umbrella will be sold by the photographer that the pop star attacked and he plans to sell it to the highest bidder.
+The umbrella arguably represents one of the most memorable moments that Britney gave to the rest of the world.
+It will apparently be auctioned to celebrate the 10th anniversary of the incident.
+The umbrella will be sold by the photographer that the pop star attacked, and he plans to sell it to the highest bidder.

 The immortal umbrella #BritneySpears used to attack a car with being auctioned by paparazzo who retrieved it.
 Half of proceeds to charity. pic.twitter.com/A10LYM2rW8